Felipe Yáñez (footballer)

-Felipe Ariel Yáñez Parra (born 18 October 2004) is a Chilean professional footballer who plays as a left-back for Chilean Primera División side Colo-Colo.
+Felipe Ariel Yáñez Parra (born 18 October 2004) is a Chilean professional footballer who plays as a left-back for Chilean Primera División side Unión La Calera on loan from Colo-Colo.

 Club career

 Yáñez came to Colo-Colo at the age of 8 and made his professional debut in the 2021 Primera División match against Audax Italiano on October 28, 2021.
 In 2022 he was loaned to Coquimbo Unido after having signed his first contract as a professional footballer with Colo-Colo.
+In 2023, he returned to Colo-Colo, but he was loaned to Coquimbo Unido again on second half of the same year.

+In 2024, Yáñez was loaned out to Ñublense.
+The next year, he was loaned out to Unión La Calera on a one-year deal.

 International career

 In April 2019, Yáñez took part of the Chile U15 squad at the UEFA U-16 Development Tournament in Finland. and also represented Chile at the 2019 South American U-15 Championship, playing all the matches.
 After being called up to training microcycles of Chile at under-17 and under-20 levels, in 2022 he represented Chile U20 in a friendly match against Paraguay U20.